 LITERACY

-• Reading comprehension strategies (predict, clarify, question, summarise) are taught through texts weekly.
+- Reading comprehension strategies (predict, clarify, question, summarise) are taught through texts weekly.

 SKILLS AND VALUES

-• Students’ success is celebrated.
+- Pupils’ success is celebrated.
 Resilience is the ‘norm’.

-• Opportunities to celebrate the diversity of the academy and global community are identified and taken in lessons.
+- Opportunities to celebrate the diversity of the academy and global community are identified and taken in lessons.

-• Students are to be provided with opportunities to practise key skills such as problem-solving skills, leadership, teamwork, communication, research and organisation.
+- Pupils are to be provided with opportunities to practise key skills such as problem-solving skills, leadership, teamwork, communication, research and organisation.
 Engagement is key and this is achieved through a variety of tasks.
 Cross-curricular skills are developed through working collaboratively.

-5) CELEBRATE STUDENTS’ SUCCESS
+5) CELEBRATE PUPILS’ SUCCESS

 6) UNDERPINNED BY READING